“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 The ruins were more alive here, a beating heart within a corpse.

-Horrific plants pushed through every broken surface, breathing like beasts while expelling their spores to the wind.
+Horrific plants pushed through every broken surface, most breathing in and out like creatures.
+Thousands of spores with various shapes filled the air – each seeking a foothold in steel, stone, or flesh.
 Watchers formed a grid overhead, dragonfly wings buzzing as their glassy eyes stared down.
 The pavement undulated as they strode upon it, slimy tendons appearing between the seams.

-Towers rose up all around them, some gleaming, some so dilapidated a stiff breeze might topple them.
+Towers rose up all around them, some gleaming and new, some so dilapidated a hard storm might topple them.
 Rylan spotted a cluster of crawling fixers on one of the closest buildings, appearing at a distance like maggots crowding a kill.
 Of course, they were as big as horse carts, and instead of eating the old building the creatures cleared, polished, and repaired the ancient structure.
 Nothing could ever stay dead here.

 They made their way cautiously forward, navigating through a nasty field of needle trap plants.
 Then the lush and varied forms of life growing within the rubble gave way to a wide, barren field of blackened stone and metal slag.
-Rylan recognized the Clerics’ handiwork in the yellow powder scattered throughout the fire-purged rubble.
-It had been here long enough that the powder had a thick crust on the outside from years of rain and fog.
+Rylan recognized the Clerics’ handiwork in the yellow poison scattered throughout the fire-purged rubble.
+It had been here long enough that the powder had become a thick crust from years of rain and fog.
 Still, he could smell a strong aroma of almonds through his breather mask.

 “Must have been a big nest here,” Elren said, walking over to a fallen signpost that she flipped with her boot.
 The faded sign read in local Tel’Dronic script: